michasa001/eth-cli/README.md

 ## `eth generate`

-generates a random wallet address with its privatekey and mnemonic phrase
+Generates a random wallet address with its privatekey and mnemonic phrase.

 ```
 USAGE